Tutorial: Doing Python development with Pixi#

 Pixi tasks

-Tasks are actually a pretty cool pixi feature that is powerful and runs in a cross-platform shell.
+Tasks are a cool pixi feature that is powerful and runs in a cross-platform shell.
 You can do caching, dependencies and more.
 Read more about tasks in the tasks section.

 ✨ Pixi task (test): pytest .